ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 The above results indicate that the logfile4 archive log file and subsequent files are required in order to restore the database using the backup data files.

-The backed up stable data file should be copied to the original position.
-Supposing that the backup file is SYS_TBS_MEM_DIC-0-0, copy the backup data file as shown below:
+The backed up stable checkpoint image file should be copied to the original position.
+Supposing that the backup file is SYS_TBS_MEM_DIC-0-0, copy it as shown below:

 ```
 $ cp /backup_dir/SYS_TBS_MEM_DIC-0-0 $ALTIBASE_HOME/dbs
 ```

-In the results of $ALTIBASE_HOME/bin/dumpla loganchor0, check the “Stable Checkpoint Image Num” tablespace attribute for the tablespace named SYS_TBS_MEM_DIC.

 The next step is to query **the current log anchor** of the database and update the ping pong number of the copied checkpoint image file to match the ping pong number obtained from the log anchor.
 It is important to note that the item to check in the log anchor depends on the checkpoint scale.